Ukraine in the Eurovision Song Contest 2006: Format

-Competing acts
+Contestants

-Singers had the opportunity to attend auditions that were held between 6 December 2005 and 23 December 2005 in the following six cities: Chernihiv, Poltava, Dnipro, Odessa, Chernivtsi and Kyiv.
-A five-member selection panel consisting of Olena Mozgova (director of music and entertainment at NTU), Serhiy Kuzin (general director of Hit FM), Eduard Klim (general director of Lavina Music), Olga Strukova (stylist) and an additional member per audition: Natalya Mogilevskaya (Chernihiv), Andriy Kuzmenko (Poltava), Alena Vinnitskaya (Dnipro), Iryna Bilyk (Odessa), Viktor Pavlik (Chernivtsi) and 2003 Ukrainian Eurovision entrant Oleksandr Ponomaryov (Kyiv), reviewed the 360 candidates and shortlisted twelve contestants for the competition.
+Singers had the opportunity to attend auditions that were held between 6 December 2005 and 23 December 2005 in the following six cities: Chernihiv, Poltava, Dnipro, Odesa, Chernivtsi and Kyiv.
+A five-member selection panel consisting of Olena Mozgova (director of music and entertainment at NTU), Serhiy Kuzin (general director of Hit FM), Eduard Klim (general director of Lavina Music), Olga Strukova (stylist) and an additional member per audition: Natalya Mogilevskaya (Chernihiv), Andriy Kuzmenko (Poltava), Alena Vinnitskaya (Dnipro), Iryna Bilyk (Odesa), Viktor Pavlik (Chernivtsi) and 2003 Ukrainian Eurovision entrant Oleksandr Ponomaryov (Kyiv), reviewed the 360 candidates and shortlisted two contestants from each audition site for the competition.

 Shows

 Elimination shows

 The three elimination shows took place on 28 January, 11 February and 25 February 2006.
 Twelve contestants competed by performing Ukrainian hit songs in the first show, world hits in the second show and past Eurovision Song Contest entries in the third show.
 Three acts were eliminated per show as determined following the combination of votes from a public televote and an expert jury.
-Due to the withdrawal of Olga Sviridenko following the first show due to health reasons, only two were eliminated in the second show.
+Due to the withdrawal of Olga Sviridenko following the first show for health reasons, only two were eliminated in the second show.
 65,700 votes were registered by the televote over the three elimination shows.
 In addition to the performances of the contestants, 2006 Slovenian Eurovision entrant Anžej Dežan performed the 2006 Slovenian entry "Mr Nobody" as a guest during the third show.